 About the Milne Papers

 processed.
-The materials held in the Dimond library include correspondence with each
+The materials described in this finding aid are held in the Dimond library.
+They include correspondence with each

 other, family, friends, fans, some business correspondence and professional